Monday, May 31, 2010

 More songs about buildings and food

 Today we crossed the continental divide, so in a sense we are halfway there.
 The continental divide is the place where a drop of rain on one side ends up in the Pacific, and on the other side in the Atlantic.
 It was a bit anticlimactic, since it was fairly flat around there.
 It just happens to slope away slightly to the east and west.
 Of course, there was a souvenir shop there where you could get mugs, plaques, etc. showing you crossed the divide, as well as a large variety of fireworks to celebrate the occasion.
+We walked our bikes for a stretch on the interstate today.
+Lots of fun.
+The smell of fresh tar and asphalt, our bike tires picking up all sorts of stuff from the soft road, and a long walk in bike shoes.
+Not exactly a tour highlight.

 Most of the ride today was on route 66.
 The railroad parallels the road for at least a few hundred miles.
 I can see the appeal of being a railroad engineer out here.
 The scenery can't be beat.
 The engineers will usually sound their horns if we signal them on our bikes.
 It's like being a little kid again.